Mysis

 South Swedish highlands, like Lake Sommen, that were never connected to the sea or the Baltic Ice Lake.
-This have led to theories that claim a natural lock system existed in the area during the Younger Dryas.
+This has led to theories that claim a natural lock system existed in the area during the Younger Dryas.

 Four endemic species inhabit the Caspian Sea.
 They have specialized and adapted to the cold, deepwater habitats of the landlocked basin.
 For example, the bathyal M. amblyops, the smallest mysid in the genus, has reduced eyes.
 Four species also have circum-arctic distributions (M. oculata, M. nordenskioldi, M. segerstralei, M. polaris).

 Generic characters: frontal margin of carapace convex, angular; antennal scale with setae around all margins, segment 2 of maxilla 2 palp large, axe-shaped, with strong serrated spine-setae; pereiopods long, carpopropodus 7–9-segmented; male pleopod 4 5-segmented, segment 4 as long as segment 3; telson with cleft.